 The Breakthrough: Claude 3.7 Sonnet

 About a month ago, Claude 3.7 Sonnet arrived and changed the game.
-Without any specific EasyLanguage documentation or deep research mode, this model demonstrated an exceptional ability to generate functional EasyLanguage code.
+Without uploading any documentation or enabling deep research mode, I found it produced functional EasyLanguage code that none of the other models could match.

 While not perfect, Claude 3.7 Sonnet produces code that’s extremely close to working immediately and can even help troubleshoot verification errors when they occur.